-Prioritizing the study of dance and choreography across a range of interdisciplinary practices, with an emphasis on audience experiences of immersive performance.
+Prioritizing the study of dance and choreography through interdisciplinary approaches, with an emphasis on audience experiences and participatory, immersive arts practices.

 New Book: Tandem Dances

 Mixing Methods for Performance Research.
-Edited by Tracy C. Davis and Paul Rae.
-Forthcoming from Cambridge University Press
+Edited by Tracy C. Davis and Paul Rae and under contract with Cambridge University Press.

-Reflecting on experiences of mixing methods in the interdisciplinary research of dance, choreography, immersive performance/participatory performance, and fandom for my book Tandem Dances, this chapter treats the research process as itself a compositional one that emerges in ‘tandem’ with the work being researched.
+Reflecting on experiences of mixing methods in the interdisciplinary research of dance, choreography, immersive performance/participatory performance, and fandom, this chapter treats the research process as itself a compositional one that emerges in ‘tandem’ with the work being researched.
 These methods include: audience research, authoethnography, sensory ethnography, choreographic analysis, participant observation, SPaR (Spectator-Participation-as-Research, following the work of Deirdre Heddon, Helen Iball, Frances Babbage), and analysing media content.
 The aim of the chapter is to make the research process explicit so other researchers might apply a similarly compositional approach in audience research in other performance contexts.